 Exponential backoff

-Combine rate limit headers with exponential backoff for robust error handling:
+Combine rate limit headers with exponential backoff for resilient error handling:

 1async function makeRequestWithBackoff(url, headers, maxRetries = 3) {